 All the Physical Sciences, Geology and Mathematics are wrapped into one in this course to explore and explain the processes operating on Planet Earth throughout its 4.5-billion-year history.

 Here are some general resources related to Earth Sciences (Geology).

 Overview 🔗 This is the official Oxford University webpage for the undergraduate course in Earth Sciences.
-It includes the entry requirements, (A-Level) subject requirements, course content, and information on the application and interview process.
+It includes the entry requirements, subject requirements, course content, and information on the application and interview process.